zencart/documentation/content/user/storefront_pages/listing_pages.md

 index.php?main_page=index&cPath=3
 ```

-would be a category listing page, showing categories 5 and 6.
+would be a category page, showing categories 5 and 6.

 The page showing category 5 (Shirts)